-The Department of Motor Vehicles (DMV) allows every driver the option of standard green-and-white plates or one of 18 special plates.
+The Department of Motor Vehicles (DMV) allows every driver the option of standard green-and-white plates or a special plates.
 But before you begin mulling over what license plate to order, you must first make sure your vehicle is properly titled and registered with the DMV.

 Unless you notify DMV officials when registering your vehicle that you prefer special plates, you will be issued standard Vermont plates.
 These feature white letters surrounded by a white rectangle on a green backdrop with a maple tree in the upper left corner and the "Green Mountain State" legend on the bottom.

 You may apply for any personalized plate within reason.
-All requests must be limited to seven characters and not be offensive.
-When submitting your application, you will have to pay an additional $38 vanity plate fee per year in addition to your normal registration fees.
+All requests must be limited to letters and numbers and not be offensive.
+When submitting your application, you will have to pay an additional $45 vanity plate fee per year in addition to your normal registration fees.

-Sometimes processing of vanity plates can take up to two months.
+Sometimes processing of vanity plates may take up to 30 days.
 If needed, the state will issue you temporary plates until your vanity plates arrive in the mail.